A Conversation in American English

 Mary: What did you see in Calcutta?

 Adam: Well.
-The shear poverty disrupts people lives badly.
+The grinding poverty disrupts people's lives badly.
 Their food diet does not include sufficient animal protein, vegetables and fruits.
 They live in shackles or even on the street.
-No clear water the people have access to in most part of the city.
-Having no clear water causes diseases, but no proper medical care or medicine is available to people even for emergency care to treat people.
+Most people don't have clear water in the city.
+Having no clear water causes diseases, but no proper medical care or medicine is available to these people, even for emergency care.

 Mary: Yeah.
 I know little bit about it as an outsider.
 India is one of the most populated countries in the world.
 Almost one billion people live in India.
-I hear that education is valued in India and US outsource jobs to India because its workforce is well educated and they are hardworking people.
+I hear that education is valued in India and the US outsources jobs to India because of its well-educated and hardworking workforce.

 Adam: True.
-But education, first of all, does not grantee a decent income given that there aren't good jobs paying decent salaries, let alone in Calcutta but all in India.
-Second, good education is not available to everybody but only to the better-off.
-US outsource the jobs to India, as you say, Indian workforce is highly educated but even these workers working for US business earn meager salaries.
-However, this is a different topic besides our topic.
+But education, first of all, does not grantee a decent income given that there aren't good jobs paying decent salaries, not only in Calcutta but all in India.
+Second, good education is not available to everybody; only the better-off has access to it.
+The US outsources the jobs to India because, as you say, the Indian workforce is highly educated; but even these workers working for US businesses earn meager salaries.
+However, this is besides our topic.

 Mary: But, India is a democracy and open market.
 They have a democratic government to hold accountable.
 Don't they?

 Adam: Yes, India has a democratic government.
 Indians can vote to choose their elective officials.
-But, as we see all over the world, poor democracies have to deal with two problems: one how to bring capital to people to develop businesses.
-Second, they have to distribute resources to people.
+But, as we see all over the world, poor democracies have to deal with two problems: how to bring capital to people to develop businesses and how to distribute resources to people.
 In addition, government corruption is wide-spread in India just like in other poor countries.

 Mary: So, if business capital is available to people, then a good democratic government should be capable of re-distributing resources to people.

-Adam: Yeah.
-Partly capital and efficient government could help to fight poverty.
-However, I feel that government must have a proactive role in feeding the hungry, treat the sick first.
+Adam: Yes, capital and efficient government could help to fight poverty.
+However, I feel that, first, government must have a proactive role in feeding the hungry, treat the sick.
 Second, education, housing and healthcare should be available to the ordinary citizen rather than only to the rich.

 Mary: So, again you see the poverty as more of a government responsibility to tackle.
 How about the rich country's intervention, like us, the US?